simeg/dotfiles/README.md

 - **enhanced** - Full-featured theme with all modules (git metrics, language versions, etc.)
 - **simple** - Balanced theme with essential info but not overwhelming
 - **minimal** - Clean and fast prompt with only directory and git branch
+- **neon** - Vibrant theme with bright colors and modern styling
+- **rainbow** - Colorful theme with gradient effects and rich visual elements

 ### Theme Commands